AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

       IAM access policy required by CloudN.
 During the onboarding process, we will guide you through on setting up this IAM customer policy.

 2.2.
-Microsoft Azure Account for ACX
+Microsoft Azure Account for Datacenter Extension
 -------------------------------------

 ..
 Note:: If CloudN is deployed for Site2Cloud function, you do not need to setup an Azure account.
 Skip this section.